Cognitive Assessments

 Her focused practice ensures she remains up to date with the latest diagnostic guidelines, research, and best-practice methodologies.
 By working solely in assessments, Heather applies the most effective tools, delivers comprehensive evaluations, and interprets results to the highest professional standard.

-This level of specialisation ensures that assessments are thoughtful, thorough, and provide a clear, reliable understanding of each individual’s unique cognitive profile.
-Whether the assessment is for understanding intellectual strengths, identifying giftedness, or supporting learning needs, you can feel confident knowing your care is guided by someone deeply immersed in the science and practice of psychological assessment.
+This level of specialisation ensures that assessments are thoughtful, thorough, and provide a clear, reliable understanding of each individual’s unique profile.
+Whether the assessment is for Autism, ADHD, learning differences, or other concerns, you can feel confident knowing your care is guided by someone deeply immersed in the science and practice of psychological assessment.

 Online or In-Person—Your Choice